 water by putting a water heater blanket around your

-water heater.
+water heater if it is an old model.
 Going without a blanket around your water

 heater is like not having any insulation in your